Rillito, Arizona

 Rillito is a census-designated place (CDP) in Pima County, Arizona, United States, surrounded by the town of Marana.
 The largest business in the community is Arizona Portland Cement and the community has had a post office since the 1920s.
 There is a regional park and recreation center (Rillito Vista Community Center) in the middle of the community.
-Rillito has the ZIP Code of 85654; in 2000, the population of the 85654 ZCTA was 148.
+Rillito has the ZIP Code of 85654; in 2000, the population of the 85654 ZIP Code Tabulation Area was 148.